Minkowski Tensors of Anisotropic Spatial Structure: Anisotropy Measures

 \subsection{Anisotropy of free-volume cells of random bead Packs}

-Granular media are a physical system where geometry plays an essential role in determining the physical properties, such as flow or packing properties.
-The geometric structure to be characterized is substantially different from the above example and consists in an ensemble of grains.
-These grains do not fill space without gaps, and each grain is associated with its surrounding region of space, often through a construction of the Voronoi diagram.
+Granular media represent a system where geometry plays an essential role in determining its physical properties, such as flow or packing properties.
+The geometric structure to be characterised is substantially different from the above example.
+It consists in an assembly of (disjoint) grains that have, at most, mutual point contacts.

+A commonly used way to associate each grain with {\em its} corresponding region of space is the construction of a Voronoi diagram.
 The distributions of volumes of the Voronoi cells of disordered jammed sphere packs with packing fractions from 0.55 (random loose packing) to around 0.64 (random close packing, RCP) have attracted interest for the study of granular systems \cite{Aste:2006}, motivated by a possible statistical mechanics description of granular systems \cite{MehtaEdwards:1989,Zamponi:2008}.
-Aste et al.~\cite{Aste:2006} used the volume distribution of Voronoi cells to estimate configurational entropy in static packings.
+For instance, Aste {\em et al.}~\cite{Aste:2006} used the volume distribution of Voronoi cells to estimate configurational entropy in static packings, and Zhao {\em et al.}~\cite{ZhaoSidleSwinneySchroeter:2012} to quantify spatial correlations in disc packings.

-Experimentally, RCP is the maximal packing fraction observed in disordered monodisperse sphere packings.
-However, for non-spherical particles this limiting packing fraction has a higher value: anisotropic bodies such as M\&M$^\circledR$ chocolate candies pack more tightly in the disordered phase than spherical particles, reaching packing fractions of $\phi \approx 0.71$ for spheroids and $\phi \approx 0.735$ for general ellipsoids \cite{DonevCisseSachsVarianoStillingerConellyTorquatoChaikin:2004, ManDonevStillingerSullivanRusselHeegerInatiTorquatoChaikin:2005}.
-Higher order shape measures of the Voronoi cells, such as their anisotropy, have only recently been investigated, demonstrating characteristic anisotropy distributions in Voronoi diagrams of monodisperse spheres \cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}.
-It has been conjectured that ellipsoids are, due to their anisotropic shape, making more efficient use of the anisotropic accessible volume in a static packing and hence pack denser than spheres \cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}.